Owls add Reed and Rivers for 2014-15

 The 2010-11 team was 14-18 as Rice posted what was then the most victories since the 2006-07 season and the team's 5-11 conference mark doubled the program's total conference wins from the past three combined seasons.
 Along the way, the Owls beat LSU and TCU in back-to-back games, swept cross-town rival Houston for the first time since 1993 and posted its first series win over a Memphis team which would advance to the NCAA Tournament.

-Success on the Court One of the winningest active Division I coaches, Braun has more than 30 years of head coaching experience and has had unequaled success everywhere he has been.
+One of the winningest active Division I coaches, Braun has more than 30 years of head coaching experience and has had unequaled success everywhere he has been.
 He begins his sixth season at Rice with a 608-493 overall record (.552).
 He is one of 12 current Division I coaches to win 600 career games.